-If an applicant directly requests that the asylum office correct their online Form I-589 filing date because they had an earlier paper filing date, asylum staff will review the relevant DHS records considering this guidance to determine whether the filing date should be corrected.
+If an applicant brings this issue to the attention of the Asylum Office and requests that the asylum office correct their Form I-589 filing date, asylum staff will review the relevant USCIS records in consideration of this guidance to determine whether the filing date should be corrected.

-Certain asylum records management staff in each office are responsible for correcting the filing date in Global and issuing a new receipt notice reflecting the updated filing date when this situation arises.
-Office designated POCs will be authorized to edit the Filing Date field in Global on the Entry Tab for paper filings and on the Application Tab for online filings.
-After correcting the date, users with appropriate permissions will have the option to "Submit Receipt Notice" in the Entry Tab.
+Certain asylum records management staff in each office are responsible for correcting the filing date in Global and can issue new Receipt Notices reflecting the updated filing as needed.
+For online filings and for paper filings submitted via Lockbox, the Filing Date field must be edited on the Application Tab in Global.
+For applications in paper files, the Filing Date field must be edited on the Entry Tab in Global.
+After correcting the date, users with appropriate permissions will have the ability to issue a new Receipt Notice by selecting "Submit Receipt Notice" in the Entry Tab.

 Completing this workflow in Global will automatically generate and issue a new receipt notice for the case.
+Please refer to the Digital Processing guidance for detailed instructions and information.

-Once updated in Global, this earlier filing date will be used for the purposes of the one-year filing deadline analysis, employment authorization eligibility based on a pending asylum application, and asylum Revised 2.15.2023 application processing prioritization.
-Please contact the Asylum HQ IDEA Team for more information on training staff to assume the role of Amended Filing Date POC.
+Once updated in Global, this earlier filing date will be used for the purposes of the one-year filing deadline analysis, employment authorization eligibility based on a pending asylum application, and asylum application processing prioritization.

-2. File Transfer Requests
+3. Paper File Transfer Requests

-Global updates CIS2 and generates a File Transfer Request (FTR) for any case entered as a new application that has an existing physical A-file in another USCIS or DHS location.
-This information is automatically sent via the Checkers interface through a pull ticket order in RAILS to the USCIS or DHS location housing the physical Afile.
-The FTR requests that the physical A-file be sent to the asylum office where the newly filed Form I-589 is pending.
+Global updates CIS2 and generates a File Transfer Request (FTR) for any case entered as a new application that has an existing paper file in another USCIS or DHS location.
+This information is automatically sent via the Global interface through a pull ticket order in RAILS to the USCIS or DHS location housing the paper A-file.
+The FTR requests that the paper A-file be sent to the asylum office where the newly filed Form I-589 is pending.

-3. Automated Records Checks and Other Automated Activity
+4. Automated Records Checks and Other Automated Activity

-Global interfaces with CIS2 to create new records in CIS2 for applicants who did not have an existing Anumber and to update existing records in CIS2.
+Global interfaces with CIS2 to create new records in CIS2 for applicants who did not have an existing A-number and to update existing records in CIS2.
 Asylum staff should confirm relevant updates in CIS2.